ENV-167 / coefficient 4

 By the end of the course, the student must be able to:

-• Explain the physical, chemical and microbial processes that influence the security of nuclear waste disposal
+• Recognize the physical, chemical and microbial processes that influence the quality of our drinking water

 Teaching methods